The Hollow Man

 T.S.Eliot's poem, “The Hollow Men”, has imagery that inspired Garr to capture some of it in a digital painting.

 The poem follows the otherworldly journey of the “Hollow Men” — broken, lost souls.
-The “Hollow Men” can't convert their motions into actions, nor realise their needs.
-This awareness of their own hollowness makes it impossible for them to move on.
+The “Hollow Men” can't convert their motions into physical actions, nor accomplish their needs.
+The awareness of their own hollowness makes it impossible for them to move on.

-Garr's inspiration for this digital art work comes from the first stanza:
+Garr's inspiration for this digital art work comes from the first stanza of the poem:

 We are the stuffed men